A Boss in the Living Room

-It was a box office hit, grossing over 12 million euros and being the best-grossing Italian film of 2014.
+It was a box-office hit, grossing over 12 million euros and being the best-grossing Italian film of 2014.

 Plot

 Cristina is a woman from Naples who lives for years in Bolzano, with her husband Michele.
-Their love life is very quiet, but a day arrives Ciro, Cristina's brother: a boxwood mobster on the run from the law.
+Their love life is very quiet, but one day arrives Ciro, Cristina's brother: a boxwood mobster on the run from the law.

 The brother makes life very difficult for the Italian family as he dominates the house.
 Eventually the family likes the brother as he solves their problems with his criminal mind.